Swissair: Founding years

-On March 26, 1931, Swissair – Schweizerische Luftverkehr AG (English: Swissair – Swiss Air Transport) was founded through the fusion of the airlines Ad Astra Aero (founded in 1919) and Balair (1925).
-The founding fathers were Balz Zimmermann and the Swiss aviation pioneer Walter Mittelholzer.
+On 26 March 1931, Swissair – Schweizerische Luftverkehr AG (English: Swissair – Swiss Air Transport) was founded through the fusion of the airlines Ad Astra Aero (founded in 1919) and Balair (1925).
+Balz Zimmermann and the Swiss aviation pioneer Walter Mittelholzer were the founding fathers.
 In contrast to other airlines, it did not receive support from the government.
-The name "Swissair" was the proposal of Dr. Alphonse Ehinger, president of the directorial board of the Balair, although "Swissair" was first deemed "un-Swiss".
-In the first operational year, 64 people were employed including ten pilots, seven radio operators, and eight mechanics.
-In total, their planes offered 85 seats, and operation was maintained only from March to October.
+The name "Swissair" was the proposal of Dr Alphonse Ehinger, president of the directorial board of Balair, although "Swissair" was first deemed "un-Swiss".
+In the first operational year, 64 people were employed, including ten pilots, seven radio operators, and eight mechanics.
+Their planes offered 85 seats, and operation was maintained only from March to October.
 The route network had a length of 4203 km.

-On April 17, 1932, Swissair bought two Lockheed Orions, making them the second European airline to use American planes, after the Czechoslovak operator CSA purchased a Ford Trimotor in 1930.
-The Orion was the fastest commercial airplane of its time and was put to use on the "Express line", Zurich-Munich-Vienna.
+On 17 April 1932, Swissair bought two Lockheed Orions, making them the second European airline to use American planes after the Czechoslovak operator CSA purchased a Ford Trimotor in 1930.
+The Orion was the fastest commercial aeroplane of its time and was put to use on the "Express Line", Zürich-Munich-Vienna.
 This led Lufthansa to ask Heinkel for a model that could top Orion's speed, leading to the Heinkel He 70.
-The first trans-Alpine route was introduced in 1933: Zurich-Milan.
+The first trans-Alpine route was introduced in 1933: Zürich-Milan.

 For the first time in Europe, flight attendants were employed aboard the Curtiss Condor beginning in 1934.
 Nelly Diener, the first flight attendant in Europe, became world-famous.
-She was killed after just 79 flights in a crash near Wurmlingen, Germany, on July 27, 1934.
+She was killed after just 79 flights in a crash near Wurmlingen, Germany, on 27 July 1934.
 The cause of the crash was material fatigue.

-In 1936, Douglas DC-2s were acquired and London was added to the route network.
+In 1936, Douglas DC-2s were acquired, and London was added to the route network.
 In 1937, the bigger Douglas DC-3 was bought.
-In the same year, both founding fathers died: Walter Mittelholzer during mountaineering in the Steiermark, Austria, and Balz Zimmermann succumbed to an infectious disease.
+In the same year, both founding fathers died: Walter Mittelholzer died while mountaineering in Steiermark, Austria, and Balz Zimmermann succumbed to an infectious disease.

-On August 27, 1939, days before World War II broke out, the airspace over Germany and France was closed.
+On 27 August 1939, days before World War II broke out, the airspace over Germany and France was closed.
 Swissair was forced to suspend service to Amsterdam, Paris, and London.
 Two days later, the Swissair service was closed completely.
 Of 180 employees, 131 had to serve in the army.
-Despite the war, some routes were re-introduced, such as Munich, Berlin, Rome, and Barcelona.
-In 1940, an invasion of Switzerland was feared, and Swissair moved their operations to the Magadino plains in Ticino.
+Despite the war, some routes were later re-introduced, such as Munich, Berlin, Rome, and Barcelona.
+In 1940, an invasion of Switzerland was feared, and Swissair moved their operations to the Magadino Plains in Ticino.
 Operations were suspended in August 1944, when a Swissair DC-2 was destroyed in Stuttgart during an American bombing raid.

-On July 30, 1945, Swissair was able to resume commercial aviation.
+On 30 July 1945, Swissair was able to resume commercial aviation.